open-data-science/ultimate_posts/where_to_start/README.md

 We assume that you have at least some background with programming, if not, you can address the aforementioned [Teach Yourself CS](https://teachyourselfcs.com) to learn basics of [programming](https://teachyourselfcs.com/#programming) and [algorithms](https://teachyourselfcs.com/#algorithms).

 Then you can get at least an overview of these topics, ideally studying suggested courses and/or watching videos.
+If you need any learning path, you can address the [suggested](learning_path_1.md) by our fellow community member or any other alternative articles at the end of the article.

 #### General Math for Data Science